jakeqaverch/Engagement-Survey/README.md

 | Max    | 19     |

 ## Work Life Balance
-- Combined metric of the questions dealing with work life balance
+- Combined metric of the questions dealing with work life balance.
+- Maximum value of 3.
+- The mean and varience is low which should be examined further.
+- Those with low scores should be examined further

 | Metric | Value  |
 |--------|--------|